top of page

 TRAUMA

-Trauma is a wound that got through the armour.
-Often there is a clear event or circumstance connected with the trauma, and sometimes clients just have a sense that part of them is traumatised; wounded without being able to identify why.
-Shame, confusion and guilt often muddy the waters, but naming, soothing and healing the wound are possible.
+Trauma is a wound that got through the armour, the protection you had at the time.
+Often there is a clear event or circumstance connected with the trauma, and sometimes clients just have a sense that part of them is wounded without being able to identify why.
+Indeed the nature of trauma is that our memories of traumatic events are not created and held in the same way as other memories.
+Shame, confusion and guilt often muddy the waters by adding a further layer of protection, but identifying, soothing and healing the wound are possible.

 ................Heroes and role-models